aws/chalice/docs/source/topics/logging.rst

 you can use ``print`` or the ``logging`` module directly if you prefer.

-You can access this logger via the ``app.log`` attribute, which is a a logger specifically for your application.
+You can access this logger via the ``app.log`` attribute, which is a logger specifically for your application.
 This attribute is an instance of ``logging.getLogger(your_app_name_)`` that's been preconfigured with reasonable defaults: